-In the cosmopolitan Madrid wereldstad Madrid, time seems to fly and people are always in a rush.
-Except in the working-class district Vallecas, a leftist stronghold a little south-east from the city center.
-It's where Rayo Vallecano comes from, a club where the voice of the fans matters, and time seems to stand still for ages.
+In cosmopolitan Madrid, time seems to fly and people are always in a rush.
+Except in the working-class district of Vallecas, a little southeast of the city centre.
+It's the home of Rayo Vallecano, a club where the voice of the fans matters, and where time seems to stand still for ages.

 Rayo Vallecano

-Football club Rayo Vallecano runs counter to everything the Spanish top teams are standing for.
-In a league where the big clubs shamelessly go further in dept by hundreds of millions, at Rayo other things matter.
-The club is the pride of Vallecas, a districts of young communists, a real leftist bastion.
+Football club Rayo Vallecano is the complete opposite of everything the Spanish top teams are standing for.
+In a league where the big clubs shamelessly go further in debt by hundreds of millions, at Rayo other things matter.
+The club is the pride of Vallecas, a district of young communists, a real leftist bastion.
 How deep these values are anchored in the club became clear in 2017, when Rayo wanted to bring in a Ukrainian player - knowns for his far-right sympathies - on loan.
-The fans made themselves heard: within 24 hours, the loan move was called off.
+The fans made themselves heard: Within 24 hours, the loan move was called off.

 Campo de Vallecas

-The Campo de Vallecas is by far the most raw stadium of the Spanish top flight, it's actually totally unsuitable for top football.
-It is held together with band aid and tape, it has got only 15.000 places and behind one of the goals has never stood a stand in the first place.
-From the apartments behind the 5 meters high wall, you kind of have a free season ticket, and over the last decades you could have seen the greatest players passing by without leaving your balcony.
-There were plans to relocate Rayo Vallecano, but in the end, little people really want to see this club move to a new stadium.
+The Campo de Vallecas is by far the rawest stadium of the Spanish top flight, it's actually totally unsuitable for top football.
+It is held together with a band-aid and tape, it has got only 15,000 seats and behind one of the goals there has never been a stand in the first place.
+From the apartments behind the 5 meters high wall, you kind of have a free season ticket, and over the last decades, you could have seen the greatest players passing by without leaving your balcony.
+There were plans to relocate Rayo Vallecano, but in the end, few people really want to see this club move to a new stadium.
 If it's up to us, we can't imagine Rayo playing in another stadium.

 Food and drinks in Vallecas